HackNOLA/ipfs-to-eth.domain-setup/README.md

 - Send your public address to the slack channel so that we can send you some test ether.

-- Then we will send you your individual ETH domain name.
+- Then we will send you your individual ETH domain name and real ether so that you can make future transactions.

 ### TODO 3 : Create a Fleek account